 Delaware’s largest spending areas per capita were public welfare ($2,798) and elementary and secondary education ($2,154).
 The Census Bureau includes most Medicaid spending in public welfare but also allocates some of it to public hospitals.
 Per capita spending is useful for state comparisons but is an incomplete metric because it doesn’t provide any information about a state’s demographics, policy decisions, administrative procedures, or residents’ choices.

-Delaware’s combined state and local general revenues were $10.2 billion in FY 2017, or $10,636 per capita.
-National per capita general revenues were $9,592.
+Delaware’s combined state and local general revenues were $10.9 billion in FY 2018, or $11,324 per capita.
+National per capita general revenues were $10,071.
 Delaware does not levy a general sales tax but it does have a gross receipts tax (Census counts this revenue as either general sales tax revenue or selective sales tax revenue).
-After federal transfers, Delaware’s largest sources of per capita revenue were charges ($1,574), such as state university tuition and highway tolls, and individual income taxes ($1,234).
+After federal transfers, Delaware’s largest sources of per capita revenue were individual income taxes ($1,711) and charges ($1,616), such as state university tuition and highway tolls.

 Governor John Carney Jr., a Democrat, was elected in 2020 with 59 percent of the vote.
 The next gubernatorial election is in 2024.

 Democrats control both the House of Representatives (26 Democrats to 15 Republicans) and Senate (14 Democrats to 7 Republicans), with veto-proof majorities in both houses.
 Control of the governor’s mansion and each house of the legislature gives Democrats a trifecta in Delaware.
 All Delaware House seats are on the ballot in 2022 because representatives serve two-year terms.
 Senators serve a combination of two- and four-year terms during each decade’s legislative district apportionment cycle.
 This 2-4-4 term system ensures all Senate seats are up for election after new legislative district boundaries are drawn.
 All senators are therefore up for election in 2022.

 Delaware’s budget institutions, rules, and constraints